Cellulite, that unsightly wave of dimpled skin that sits just below your butt cheek.

-The reason is, that most of what is known about cellulite is wrong, and simply repetition of errors of the past.
+The reason is, most of what is known about cellulite is wrong, and simple repetition of errors of the past.

 Sorry to disappoint you, but despite popular belief, cellulite has nothing to do with any of the following theories:

-Even if it gets me labelled as a HERETIC and BURNED at the STAKE, I want to dispel these dimple dashing myths, once and for all!
+Even if it gets us labelled as a HERETIC and BURNED at the STAKE, we want to dispel these dimple dashing myths, once and for all.

-This is due to misinformation, it is actually a disorder of the connective tissue, affecting type I collagen that begins with the onset of the menstrual cycle.
+Frustratingly, in our industry, we find even our colleagues refer to cellulite as adipose or fat tissue, this is due to misinformation; it is actually a disorder of the connective tissue, affecting type I collagen that begins with the onset of the menstrual cycle.

-Deterioration of the skin starts, as the integrity of the blood vessels and capillaries that create a complex transport network throughout out skin, slowly begin to breakdown.
+Deterioration of the skin starts as the integrity of the blood vessels and capillaries, which create a complex transport network throughout our skin, slowly begin to breakdown.

 The skin becomes pale with decreased elasticity as dermal deterioration continues; the temperature of the skin is also cool to the touch, which is due to the decline of the micro-circulatory system.

-This is where skin dimples on standing and lying down and when pinched it gets worse, and the orange peel effect is now very visible.
+This is where skin dimples on standing and lying down, and when pinched it gets worse; the “orange peel” effect is now evident.

 These layers are kept separated by connective tissue, known as fascia.

-So as you can see, it has nothing to do with poor circulation, water-retention, or a build up of toxins in the system, and everything to do the menstrual cycle.
+As you can see, it has nothing to do with poor circulation, water retention, or a build-up of toxins in the system, and everything to do with the menstrual cycle.

-Seems like us ladies get a bad deal, and sadly that even extends to cellulite..
+It seems like us ladies get a bad deal, and sadly that even extends to cellulite.